-Canned corn is elevated to incredible with this recipe for Sweet Fried Corn.
+Canned corn is elevated to incredible with this recipe for Honey Butter Fried Corn.
 Melted butter, corn, whole milk (or cream) and a bit of sugar or honey create the most delicious vegetable side dish.

 If you have a sweet tooth I am betting you will enjoy this side dish.
 We enjoyed it so much that we made this twice in one week.
 Now, given the ingredients you won’t want to eat like this on a regular basis, but for comfort food to indulge it, it hits the spot.